5 Restaurants In Ireland To Dine In Or Out This Spring - The Gloss Magazine

 5 Restaurants In Ireland To Dine In Or Out This Spring

-The best restaurants in Dublin, Waterford, Laois, Clare and Cork for seasonal menus …
+The best restaurants in Dublin, Waterford, Laois and Clare for seasonal menus …

-April in Ireland can be a rollercoaster.
+Spring is always a rollercoaster.
 Sunny days spark frenzied plans for al fresco dining and drinks, only for the evening chill to rudely remind us that, yes, this is still Ireland.
-But with longer days and spring menus bursting with wild garlic, tender lamb, and the freshest fish, there’s plenty to be excited about.
+But with longer days and menus bursting with wild garlic, tender lamb and the freshest fish, there’s plenty to satisfy every taste.
 This is the season when chefs get giddy with new ingredients, so diners reap the benefits.

 Bramley, Abbeyleix, Co Laois